Shopping list for your colonoscopy prep

 A shopping list for food, drinks, and other items you will need during your colonoscopy prep will help you have a successful prep.

 - For five days before your colonoscopy, you will want to stay on a low-residue diet (see below).
-Staying away from foods that are high in residue will make your prep more comfortable and successful.
+Avoiding high-residue foods can help make the bowel prep easier and more effective.

-- On the day of your prep, your diet should be clear liquids ONLY.
+- On the day of your prep, your diet should be clear liquids ONLY—no solid foods.

-- IMPORTANT: If you are unsure about what you can and cannot eat, call your doctor's office!
-It's better to check ahead than to have your procedure cancelled after you've gone through the prep!
+- IMPORTANT: If you are unsure about what you can and cannot eat, contact your doctor's office!
+Confirming in advance is far better than having your procedure cancelled after you’ve already completed the prep process.

 Shopping list for colonoscopy prep days